 (Pulman, Jack (writer).
 “Fool’s Luck”.
 I, Claudius.
 British Broadcasting Corporation, 1976.)

 This scene happens right after Claudius is named Emperor by the Praetorian Guard.
 In the novel Claudius the God, a similar advice takes place when Herod is about to return to Judea, a few months after helping Claudius cement his position as Emperor:

 My advice to you, old fellow, is this: never trust anyone!
 Never trust your most grateful freedman, your most intimate friend, your dearest child, the wife of your bosom, or the ally joined to you by the most sacred oath.
 Trust yourself only.
 Or at least trust your fool’s luck, if you can’t honestly trust yourself.

 (Graves, Robert.
 Claudius the god and his wife Messalina.
 1935.
 New York City: Vintage.
 1989.)

-Herod reiterates this advice in further letters, but news arrive to Claudius that his friend was launching an insurrection in Judea.
-The emperor concludes that his old companion has become his enemy, and that his question about not trusting even him had been pertinent.
-The dialogue between Tyrion and Aegon that has similar structure:
+Herod reiterates this advice in further letters, but news arrives to Claudius that his friend was launching an insurrection in Judea.
+The emperor concludes that his old companion has become his enemy, and that his question to Herod about not trusting even him had been pertinent.
+This is the dialogue between Tyrion and Aegon that has a similar structure: